What's New Here?

 The second valley is Krnica, NW of the summit.
-If you drive by the main Sava valley, turn in Kranjska gora towards south (towards the Vrsic Pass), you turn left 2km after Jasna lake (just before the bridge over Pisnica creek) and drive by a narrow, bad road some more kilometers.
-You can not reach Koca v Krnici (hut) by car.
-From there you ascend Stenar over the Kriska stena wall and the nearby summit of Kriz, 2410m.
+If you drive by the main Sava valley, turn in Kranjska gora towards the south (towards the Vršič Pass), then you turn left 2 km after Jasna lake (just before the bridge over Pišnica creek) and drive by a narrow, bad road some more kilometers.
+You can not reach Koča v Krnici (hut) by car.
+From the end parking place you ascend Stenar over the Kriška stena (wall) and the nearby summit of Križ, 2410 m.

-The third valley approach is the Soca valley.
-Arriving from Bovec to Trenta village, you turn there into Zadnjica valley, drive a few kilometers and find yourself at the bottom of the material cable-car.
-There starts the marked path to Kriski podi and Pogacnikov dom.
+The third valley approach is the Soča valley.
+Arriving from Bovec to Trenta village, you turn there into Zadnjica valley, drive a few kilometers and find yourself at the bottom of the material cablecar.
+There, on 650 m only, starts the marked path to Kriški podi and Pogačnikov dom.

 Map: Julijske Alpe (Julian Alps) - Triglav.
 Planinska zveza Slovenije.
 1:20000

 - Stenarska planja.
 This is an easy climb over remote, rarely visited SE slopes.
 From the marked path through Sovatna valley you deter in the middle (at the first rocky step) towards the right and then in scrambling and easy climbing of UIAA degree II reach the east ridge and follow it on top.